joshpowlison/open-stories/README.md

 1. `<title>` contents (ideally to your story name)
 2. `meta` `description` (describe your story)
 3. `storyColor` (to a hex color of your choice)
-4. `language` (probably to "en" for English.
+4. `language` (if other than English.
 This affects the folder you'll be pulling pages from)
 5. `fileType` (probably to "html", "jpeg", or "png")
 6. `fileNameLeadingZeroLength` (affects use of leading zeroes in file names)

-If you're creating a comic, you'll also want to load comic.js instead of text.js, unless you're loading your comic pages through HTML files (perhaps, for example, if you're working with SVGs).

 You'll also want to update your help section and footer.
 The footer appears after the last page of your story.
 You don't need to include a footer if you don't want it.